Hillbilly: Intragroup versus intergroup usage

 The Springfield, Missouri Chamber of Commerce once presented dignitaries visiting the city with an "Ozark Hillbilly Medallion" and a certificate proclaiming the honoree a "hillbilly of the Ozarks".
 On June 7, 1952, President Harry S. Truman received the medallion after a breakfast speech at the Shrine Mosque for the 35th Division Association.
 Other recipients included US Army generals Omar Bradley and Matthew Ridgway, J. C. Penney, Johnny Olson, and Ralph Story.

 Hillbilly Days is an annual festival held in mid-April in Pikeville, Kentucky celebrating the best of Appalachian culture.
 The event began by local Shriners as a fundraiser to support the Shriners Children's Hospital.
 It has grown since its beginning in 1976 and now is the second largest festival held in the state of Kentucky.
 Artists and craftspeople showcase their talents and sell their works on display.
 Nationally renowned musicians as well as the best of the regional mountain musicians share six different stages located throughout the downtown area of Pikeville.
 Aspiring hillbillies from across the nation compete to come up with the wildest Hillbilly outfit.
 The event has earned its name as the Mardi Gras of the Mountains.
 Fans of "mountain music" come from around the United States to hear this annual concentrated gathering of talent.
-Some refer to this event as the equivalent of a "Woodstock" for mountain music.

-The term "Hillbilly" has been used with pride by a number of people within the region as well as famous persons, such as singer Dolly Parton, chef Sean Brock, and actress Minnie Pearl.
+The term "Hillbilly" has been used with pride by a number of people within the region as well as famous persons, such as singer Dolly Parton, chef Sean Brock, and comedian Minnie Pearl.
 Positive self-identification with the term generally includes identification with a set of "hillbilly values" including love and respect for nature, strong work ethic, generosity toward neighbors and those in need, family ties, self-reliance, resiliency, and a simple lifestyle.

+However, the term has also been used repeatedly by outsiders to systematically denigrate Appalachian natives and other rural people.
+To many native Appalachians, an outsider calling them "hillbilly" is highly offensive and the term is one of the oldest epithets in use in the United States.